Dentures

 Advantages of Dentures

-By having a full set of teeth you will be able to eat a full and varied diet and will be able to talk confidence.
-It may take some getting used to but once the dentures are settled there should be nothing you cannot eat.
+By having a full set of teeth, you will be able to eat a full and varied diet and will be able to talk confidently.
+It may take some getting used to, but once you are accustomed to wearing dentures there will be very few foods that are off limits.
+You may need to limit very crunchy or hard foods, but you will enjoy a more varied diet than if you were to leave gaps in your smile.

-In order to create your dentures the dentist will take impressions of the gums.
-This means that each set of dentures if completely custom made and should therefore fit comfortably in your mouth.
+In order to create your dentures, the dentist will take impressions of the gums.
+This means that each set of dentures is completely custom made and should therefore fit comfortably in your mouth.

-Dentures can provide a cost effective solution to fill gaps caused by extracted teeth at a fraction of the price of implants and bridges.
+Dentures can also provide a cost effective solution to fill gaps caused by extracted teeth at a fraction of the price of implants and bridges.
+It can take some time to get used to your new smile but once you do you’ll be glad you decided to go ahead with dentures.

 Disadvantages of Dentures

 Dentures are not always a quick fix solution.
-If you have extractions prior to your denture being fitted you may find that in time your denture will need to be relined or remade as your gums change shape and shrink.
-It can take some time to get used to your new smile but once you do you’ll be glad you decided to go ahead with dentures.
+If you have extractions prior to your denture being fitted, you may find that in time your denture will need to be relined or remade as your gums change shape and shrink.
+Alongside the initial cost of your denture, you should also consider the cost of maintenance should you need to have it adjusted or repaired.

 Implants and bridges should be considered as alternatives to dentures and can also help to restore your smile, filling gaps caused by extractions.